Management model of solidary knowledge, the route towards social innovation

 How to Cite

 Poveda AgujaF.
 A., & Gil QuinteroH.
 J. (2017).
 Management model of solidary knowledge, the route towards social innovation.
 AXIOMA, (16), 49-59.
-Retrieved from http://pucesinews.pucesi.edu.ec/index.php/axioma/article/view/483
+Retrieved from https://pucesinews.pucesi.edu.ec/index.php/axioma/article/view/483

 Section